 Four Tasmanian Engaeus species are of conservation significance.
-The Mt.
-Arthur, Scottsdale, Burnie and Furneaux burrowing crayfish (E. orramakunna, E. spinicaudatus, E. yabbimunna, and E. martigener, respectively) are currently all listed under both the Tasmanian Threatened Species Protection Act 1995 and the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.
-The first three have also been identified as Priority Species requiring recovery action under the Tasmanian Regional Forest Agreement 1997.
+The Mount Arthur, Scottsdale and Burnie burrowing crayfish (E. orramakunna, E. spinicaudatus and E. yabbimunna, respectively) are currently all listed as Vulnerable under the Tasmanian Threatened Species Protection Act 1995, and have all been identified as Priority Species requiring recovery action under the Tasmanian Regional Forest Agreement 1997.
+The Furneaux burrowing crayfish, E. martigener, has previously been recognised as rare and has been nominated for listing under the Tasmanian Act.
+Engaeus spinicaudatus has been nominated for upgrading to Endangered under the Tasmanian Act, and all four species qualify and have been nominated for listing at a Commonwealth level.

-Habitat Requirements and Threatening Factors
+Habitat Requirements & Threatening Factors

 All four species are endemic to Tasmania and have highly restricted distributions.
 Habitat requirements are governed by water quality and availability, and the presence and quality of soil and native riparian vegetation.
-Threatening processes include urban and industrial pollution, inappropriate agricultural and forestry activity, long term fire effects, clearance and removal of native vegetation, sedimentation, and waterway disturbance or alteration of drainage.
+Threatening processes include urban and industrial pollution, agricultural activity and forestry, long term fire effects, clearance and removal of native vegetation, sedimentation, and waterway disturbance or alteration of drainages.
 Each of the four species has been subjected to differing degrees of each of these processes.